Yasindu07/BizzSup/README.md

 </h1>

 ## Project Description
-This project is website for a online Customer Support System For Business named as <b>"BizzSup"</b>  created with PHP , HTML, CSS, Js and MySQL.
-XAMPP use to configure PHP and MySQL.
+This project is a website for an online Customer Support System For Businesses named as <b>"BizzSup"</b>  created with PHP, HTML, CSS, Js, and MySQL.
+XAMPP used to configure PHP and MySQL.

 <img  src="https://github.com/inupaUdara/BizzSup/blob/main/Site%20Images/landing%20page.png"  alt="Landing_Page">

 ## About the Project
-The website was developed using a combination of HTML and Bootstrap 5, seamlessly integrated into PHP files and enhanced with styles from external CSS files.
+The website was developed using a combination of HTML, seamlessly integrated into PHP files, and enhanced with styles from external CSS files.
 For backend functionality, internal PHP scripts were employed, complemented by external JavaScript for dynamic interactions.
 The database management and local server hosting were facilitated through XAMPP.

-In crafting the front end, resources from <a href="https://mdbootstrap.com/"> MD Bootsrap</a> and <a href="https://freefrontend.com/"> Free Front End</a> were instrumental.
 These platforms provided valuable assets and design elements that greatly contributed to the aesthetic and functional aspects of the website.
 The incorporation of these resources, along with meticulous styling using external CSS, resulted in a visually appealing and user-friendly web interface.

-## How to set up the Booklr?
+## How to set up the BizzSup?
-To download and set up the Booklr project, follow these step-by-step instructions:
+To download and set up the BizzSup project, follow these step-by-step instructions:
 <ol>
-  <li><b>Download Booklr Project:</b></li>
+  <li><b>Download BizzSup Project:</b></li>
   <ul>
     <li>Navigate to the project repository and click on <b>"Download Zip."</b></li>
     <li>Extract the downloaded Zip file to obtain the project folder.</li>